Kansas Court Records

 Unlike some US states that provide walk-in or mail-in options for license applications, marriage applications are submitted electronically via the Kansas Judicial Branch.
 As a result, the only acceptable forms of payment are electronic (e.g., card or electronic check).
 Marriage licenses in Kansas cost approximately $85.50.
 But you may be charged an extra fee, depending on whether you pay using a debit card, credit card, or electronic check.

 Licenses have a three-day waiting period after the application.
 For instance, if an application is made on Monday, the license is issued by Thursday.
-Once given, marriage licenses remain valid for six months, during which period applicants may choose to marry within any of the 105 counties in the state.
+Once given, marriage licenses remain valid for six months, during which period applicants may choose to marry within any of the state’s 105 counties.

-Access to marriage records in Kansas is determined by the age of the record.
+The age of the record determines access to marriage records in Kansas.
 While almost anyone can obtain copies of older records (50 years and older), only eligible parties can obtain certified copies of more recent records.
-Under Kansas laws, certified marriage records can only be obtained by immediate family members such as siblings, parents, legal guardians, children or grandchildren.
+Under Kansas laws, certified marriage records can only be obtained by immediate family members such as siblings, parents, legal guardians, children, or grandchildren.
 Records can also be obtained by a legal representative or anyone who can prove a direct interest.

 Older marriage records may be available at no cost using genealogical archives.
 Record seekers may also be able to look up some marriage records for free using third-party platforms.
 Such sites provide access to records compiled from multiple jurisdictions while operating as private entities independent of any state government agency.
 Access to some records may require essential information, such as the subject's name or marriage location.